Logo

 --with-mib-modules="host agentx disman/event-mib examples/example" \

-If you want to use SNMPv3 auth and privacy features, add:
+If you want to disable SNMPv3 auth and privacy features, add:

 If you want to use IPv6 transports, add:

-Note: The source code should *not* be in a folder that contains a space.
-For
+Note: the source code should *not* be in a folder that contains a space.

-example, compiling in your 'My Documents' or your Desktop (usually
+For example, compiling in your 'My Documents' folder or your Desktop folder

-to get hold of the PSAPI.DLL.
-This available under the download section
+of PSAPI.DLL.
+This DLL is available under the download section of

-and is also part of the VC++ distribution.
-The IPHLPAPI library is
+www.microsoft.com, and is also included in the VC++ distribution.

 If the folder that Net-SNMP was installed to is ever changed, modify the